Skip to content

 Background

-• superficial, nodal disease with orderly spread
+• Hodgkin (10%): superficial, nodal disease with orderly spread

-• Bimodal Distribution: 15-35 years and >50 years; M>F
+• Bimodal distribution: 15-35 years and >50 years; M>F

 • CD15+, CD30+ (Reed Sternberg cells “owl eyes”)

-• Associated with EBV in immunocompromised patient
+• Associated with EBV in immunocompromised pt

 • Average 65 years, M>F, 85-90% B-cell